-My Dear Sir,-I observed in the last Planter an article upon horse shoes, that puts me in m.nd of a circumstance from which I derived a good deal of benefit, and which I will relate for the good of your readers.

-I happened, several years ago, to be at the blacksmith shop where I get my work done, when an old gentleman of the neighborhood rode up, accompanied by a neg:o man with several horses, who wanted shoeing.
+My Dear Sir,-I observed in the last be traced to one of these two causes: touched.
+The shoes and nails were pre- Planter an article upon horse shoes, that puts me in m.nd of a circumstance from which I derived a good deal of benefit, and which I will relate for the good of I happened, several years ago, to be at the blacksmith shop where I get my work done, when an old gentleman of the neighborhood rode up, accompanied by a neg:o man with several horses, who wanted shoeing.
 The smith had been lately introduced into the neighborhood and had great reputation.
-I offered to defer to the old gentleman, although he was the Oh, but the crust will break away, the that; he insisted upon it that I should heel will be worn thin, the foot will be- have my horse shod while he looked on. his operations.
-The old man seemed to be pretty well satisfied, until the smith, having fitted the shoe and driven the first nail, began to twist the end off .-This he protested against, and by ocular demonstration, showed the difference between wringing the nail off and breaking it by bending backwards and forwards.
-In the former case, the part of the nail in the hoof is twisted, and a round hole is cut, which is filled only with its own dust: no wonder the nail in such a hole would soon work loose.
-Moreover, in twisting the nail, the corner edge is frequently presented to the hoof, and does not clinch half as well.
-From that time to this, I have never permitted my smith to "wring a nail," and I assure you I have found my profit in it.
+I offered to defer to Oh, but the crust will break away, the that; he insisted upon it that I should have my horse shod while he looked on.
+Accordingly, the smith proceeded with his operations.
+The old man seemed to be pretty well satisfied, until the smith, having fitted the shoe and driven the first nail, began to twist the end off .--This he protested against, and by ocular demonstration, showed the difference between wringing the nail off and breaking it by bending backwards and forwards.
+In the former case, the part of the nail in the hoof is twisted, and a round hole is Instead of unilaterally nailing the com- that more horn might be removed there- cut, which is filled only with its own mon shoe, I use an unilateral shoe-pre- from than from that part of the foot prc- dust: no wonder the nail in such a hole twisting the nail, the corner edge is frequently presented to the hoof, and does low for the thickness of the shoe, and the not clinch half as well.
+From that time This to be sure is a small matter, but